wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/1-introduction.md

 The Microsoft Power Apps portals Studio provides a maker with a tool to update static content and also add pages, components, and themes to a Power Apps portal.
 However, many aspects of a portal project cannot be added or edited by using the Power Apps portals Studio alone.

-When a Power Apps portal is provisioned, one of the assets that is created on the Common Data Service environment is the Portal Management model-driven app.
+When a Power Apps portal is provisioned, one of the assets that is created on the Microsoft Dataverse environment is the Portal Management model-driven app.
 The app can also appear as the Dynamics 365 Portals app for environments with the Dynamics 365 app provisioned.

 > [!div class="mx-imgBorder"]
 > [![Portal Management App](../media/1-portal-management-app-ss.png)](../media/1-portal-management-app-ss.png#lightbox)

 ## Launch the Portal Management app

-You will have access to the Portal Management app after you have a portal provisioned in your Common Data Service or Dynamics 365 environment.
+You will have access to the Portal Management app after you have a portal provisioned in your Dataverse or Dynamics 365 environment.
 To access the Portal Management app:

 1. Go to [Power Apps maker portal](https://make.powerapps.com/?azure-portal=true).
 1. Select the target environment by using the environment selector in the upper-right corner.